-Frank L. Finale is a distinguished past educator and writer who has accrued 55 years in his fields of interest.
-At the inception of his career, he served as a teacher at Toms River Regional Schools in New Jersey, holding the position from 1964 until his retirement from education in 2002.
+Frank L. Finale is a distinguished former educator and acclaimed writer who has accrued 55 years in his fields of interest.
+At the inception of his career, he served as a teacher at Toms River Regional School District in New Jersey, holding the position from 1964 until his retirement from teaching in 2002.
 Interested in writing from a young age, he has also served Jersey Shore Publications as a writer since 1996.
 Since the formative years of his life, he has always wanted to express in words the experiences he witnessed, desiring to express them in a different light than what was conventional.
 Enjoying and playing with the sounds and meanings of words, he also found great pleasure in surrounding himself with like-minded individuals whose imagination was not stifled.
-Attending college during the early part of his career, he received a Bachelor of Education from the Ohio State University in 1964.
+Attending college during the early part of his career, he received a Bachelor of Education from The Ohio State University in 1964.
 Deciding to take one year off to focus on writing poetry, he got his first poem published by a poetry magazine, Epos, in 1966.
+Continuing his studies at Fairleigh Dickinson University, he earned a Master of Arts in human development in 1976.
+Desiring to work with children because their imaginations were not subdued, he avoided being drafted into the Vietnam War due to his position as a teacher.

 Contact Mr. Finale: